Mechanic & Repair Technologies

 Online Mechanic & Repair Technologies Programs

-In 2018-2019, 1,290 schools offered a mechanic and repair technologies program of some type.
+In the 2019-2020 academic year, 1,280 schools offered some type of mechanic and repair technologies program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||0||0|